Dermatology

 Additionally, inter-laboratory standardization and quality control measures are inconsistent, and there is only partial correlation between serum test results and intradermal testing.
 Variable test methodologies and the lack of standardization of reagents, tests, and reporting procedures create difficulty in comparison of test results or efficacy of hyposensitization based on serology.
 Although serologic allergy testing is easier and not as affected by steroid and antihistamine therapy as is intradermal allergy testing, false positive reactions are common.

 Intradermal allergy testing is more accurate, with fewer false positive reactions.
 This type of allergy testing is also more physiologic, in that the organ (the skin) involved with the allergy is being tested, not just circulating antibodies.
-Therefore intradermal allergy testing is regarded as the test of choice to yield the most diagnostic results in atopic horses
+Therefore intradermal allergy testing is regarded as the test of choice to yield the most diagnostic results in atopic horses.

 Between 50% and 80% of horses receiving allergy immunotherapy will exhibit at least 50% improvement in clinical signs; complete response to therapy may take 2-12 months.
 Efficacy of immunotherapy may anecdotally be increased by combining results of both intradermal allergy testing and allergy serology to formulate the allergen, although cost may prohibitive.
 Owners must understand that atopy is a lifelong problem which can be controlled but not cured.